RealTeeCee/DataStructureAndAlgorithm/English/Grammar/Nouns/NF - NounFunction.md

 - I never go out with THE DIRECTOR OF THIS COMPANY (OP)
 - My father is THE DIRECTOR OF THIS COMPANY (C)
 - A CHILD WITHOUT A FATHER is like A HOUSE WITH NO ROOF

+# NF4 - A NOUN PHRASE
+# NF4a - Gerund or Infinitive of VF2 to VF10b

+# NF4b - Question Word / Whether to VF

+# NF5 - A NOUN CLAUSE
+# NF5a - That + S + VF

+# NF5b - Question word / Whether / If + S + VF